 I am here to tell you that nothing is further from the truth once you understand budget living and start living a life of good stewardship.

-Budgeting is like having a relationship with Christ.
+Managing your money is like having a relationship with Christ.

 If you an intimate relationship with Christ you know and understand that following Him is not about following a set of rules.
 You have learned what He expects of you, you spend time with Him.
 Living within the confines of your relationship with Christ is the most freeing thing you can do.
 It's a strange paradox.